supercontainers/sc-tutorials/README.md

 13:00 - 13:30 Optional Q & A Session

-13:30 - 14:20 Advanced use cases (Marco)
+13:30 - 14:20 Advanced HPC use cases (Marco)
 Might include:
 - MPI (including Sameers' MPI swap)
 - Gromacs on Nvidia GPUs
 - Intensive I/O using OverlayFS, TrinityRNAseq
 - Nextflow bioinformatics workflows

-14:20 - 15:00 Deploying Services with Containers (multiple presenters?)
+14:20 - 15:00 Deploying services with containers (multiple presenters?)
 Might include:
 - A brief overview of deploying services using Rancher (Shane)
 - RStudio on a cloud VM with Docker (Marco)